prasad1101/pin-cust-web/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+**Note:** **!!
+Important** To run the JSON server for APIs, navigate to the `db.json` location in your project and run `npx json-server db.json`.
+This will start a JSON server that serves the APIs needed for your application.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.